Guricheema22/iam-portfolio/IAM/BYOD Device Enrollment with Intune, App Control & Compliance/README.md

 Lab 02 – Microsoft Intune BYOD Enrollment & Application Management Overview

-This lab demonstrates how Microsoft Intune is used to securely manage Bring Your Own Device (BYOD) scenarios in an enterprise environment.
+This lab demonstrates how Microsoft Intune is used to securely manage Bring Your Own Device (BYOD) access in an enterprise environment.

-The objective is to show how a previously created Entra ID user is onboarded with a personal Windows device, enrolled into Intune, provided controlled access to corporate applications, and validated through device and application visibility — reflecting real-world endpoint management practices.
+The objective is to showcase how an existing Microsoft Entra ID user enrolls a personal Windows device, gains controlled access to corporate applications, and is governed through centralized endpoint management — reflecting real-world enterprise device management practices.

 Scenario

-Employee John Smith uses his personal Windows 11 Pro device to access company resources.
+Employee John Smith uses his personal Windows 11 Pro device to access company resources and applications.

-The organization must ensure that:
+The organization must ensure:

 The device is securely enrolled into Microsoft Intune

-Corporate visibility and control are enforced without full device ownership
+Corporate visibility and control are applied without full device ownership

-Only approved applications are accessible to the user
+Only IT-approved applications are available to the user

 Technologies Used